Luca D'Alberto: Career

-In 2017, D’Alberto begins his collaboration with the classical violinist Ray Chen.
-He released ‘ENDLESS, his first recording for Berlin-based, imprint 7K, it garnered worldwide attention and praised and was also nominated for a Libera Award in the Best Classical Album and Best Synch usage categories.
+In 2017, D'Alberto began his collaboration with classical violinist Ray Chen. by reworking Bach's Chaconne.
+Also in 2017, he released 'ENDLESS', his first solo recording for Berlin-based, imprint 7K, it was nominated for a Libera Award in the Best Classical Album and Best Synch usage categories.
 ENDLESS has been largely popularized through its inclusion in films, TV series, advertising and film trailers such: Wimbledon 2017 titled, "In Pursuit of Greatness: A Year in the Making" that features Rodger Federer, Apple “The archives”, National Lottery UK, CBS "Salvation", Viceland "Wediquette", "The happy prince" directed by Rupert Everett (Trailer music).
 In the album, "ENDLESS" D’Alberto played all the instruments which were engineered by Martyn Heyne (who's also worked with artists like Nils Frahm and Lubomyr Melnyk), with additional production by Henrik Schwarz.
-The world-renowned photographer Rahi Rezvani shoots the Official video for "Her dreams" one of the singles of the album.
+The photographer Rahi Rezvani shoots the Official video for "Her dreams" one of the singles of the album.

-On the success of his first album, Luca released 'Endless Reworks', which was a remastered and remixed version of the original album, fusing traditional classical music compositions with the electronic world.
+After Luca released 'Endless Reworks', which was a remastered and remixed version of the original album, fusing traditional classical music compositions with the electronic world.
 The album features were reworked by artists as diverse as Robert Lippok, Fabian Russ, Machinefabriek, Dæmon Tapes, and label mates Hior Chronik and Niklas Paschburg.

-Many world-renowned producers, as Howie B, Populous, Richard Dorfmeister released remixes of Luca's tracks.
+Many producers, as Howie B, Populous, Richard Dorfmeister released remixes of Luca's tracks.

 In 2018, his next step with ‘Exile’, his second studio album and his second release with 7K!.
-In this album behind a solid classical formation, D’Alberto played all the instruments and in EXILE used electronics as a means to amplify the expressive power of acoustic instruments such as piano, strings, drums of oriental tradition, gongs, and Tibetan quartz bells.
-This delicate and sensitive operation was brought about in collaboration with Patrick Christensen aka PC Nackt, a prominent figure of the German music scene, composer and multi-instrumentalist who started the String Theory project and has produced various artists including Apparat.
+D’Alberto played all the instruments and in EXILE used electronics as a means to amplify the expressive power of acoustic instruments such as piano, strings, drums of oriental tradition, gongs, and Tibetan quartz bells.
+This operation was brought about in collaboration with Patrick Christensen aka PC Nackt, a figure of the German music scene, composer and multi-instrumentalist who started the String Theory project and has produced various artists including Apparat.
 In the same year, D'Alberto composed the original soundtrack for the movie "Sembra mio figlio" directed by Costanza Quatriglio, for the animated film "Mercurio" directed by Michele Bernardi and for this film he won the "Best Original Soundtrack" at Festival Internacional de Cine por la Memoria Democrática (FESCIMED).

-The success of his albums EXILE and ENDLESS led him to play in important festivals such as ESNS Eurosonic Festival and in the prestigious location as Elbphilharmonie in Hamburg.
+He played in important festivals such as ESNS Eurosonic Festival and in the prestigious location as Elbphilharmonie in Hamburg.

-At the end of 2018, Tom Smith appreciated Luca D'Alberto's works and talked in his official interview with an Italian magazine about a future collaboration with him.